nehart/MMDocs/docs/dev_css.md

 This will provide a test site available on `http://127.0.0.1:8000/` that can be viewed with a browser.

-If you want to alter the HTML source (e.g. add or remove some parts), you need to extend the theme.
-Enable Material for MkDocs as usual in `mkdocs.yml`, and create a new folder for overrides which you then reference using the custom_dir setting:
+If you want to alter the HTML source of the `material` theme, you need to extend the theme.
+Enable Material for MkDocs as usual in `mkdev.yml`, and create a new folder for overrides which you then reference using the custom_dir setting:

 ```text
 theme: